Trilarion/lark-tester/README.md

-# lark-tester
+# Lark parser tester

-A small GUI for rapid development and testing of lark grammars and transformers.
+A small GUI written in PyQt for rapid development and testing of [Lark parser](https://github.com/lark-parser/lark) grammars and transformers.